Skip to content

 Parental rights and responsibilities

 As a foreign parent residing in Germany, it is important to understand your parental rights and responsibilities.
 You have the right to raise your child and make decisions about their well-being, including their education, healthcare, and general upbringing.
 You are also responsible for providing for your child financially, which includes covering the cost of their basic needs such as food, clothing, and housing.
 Additionally, you may be required to cooperate with the German legal system and comply with any court orders related to your child, such as custody arrangements or child support payments.
-It is essential that you familiarize yourself with Germany’s laws regarding parental rights and responsibilities to ensure that you are meeting all of your obligations and protecting the best interests of your child.
+You must familiarize yourself with Germany’s laws regarding parental rights and responsibilities to ensure that you are meeting all of your obligations and protecting the best interests of your child.

 The following websites offer valuable information: